davidscotthunter/ansible-role-ADPublicKey/README.md

 [LasLabs: Storing SSH keys in Active Directory for easy deployment](https://blog.laslabs.com/2016/08/storing-ssh-keys-in-active-directory/)

 and 2) the correct configuration items are in your sssd.conf file.
-If the server has been joined using the ActiveDirectoryJoin role, this is already configured.
+If the server has been joined using the ActiveDirectoryJoin role this is already configured.

 ## Written By
 David Hunter, 2018